suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### Aggregate

-The `Aggregate` method, often called `reduce` in other languages, takes the list and processes it down into a single value.
+The `Aggregate` method often called `reduce` in other languages, takes the list and processes it down into a single value.
 Thus why it is often called `reduce`.

 > Returns a single value.
 It starts with a value we will call the